-This is the only modern palace hotel in Udaipur that is on Lake Pichola.
-Much like the Oberoi Udaivilas and the Taj on the Lake, the Leela enjoys the romantic views of the water and the City Palace’s reflection, but unlike its befitting competitors, the Leela stays true to its modernity and offers a 21st century take on royal life with a hotel constructed to resemble a Rajasthani palace and lake palace views from all the rooms.
+Much like the Taj on the Lake, the Leela enjoys the romantic views of the water and the City Palace’s reflection, but unlike its befitting competitor, the Leela stays true to its modernity and offers a 21st century take on royal life with a hotel constructed to resemble a Rajasthani palace.

-As the hotel was built anew, rather than transformed from a former palace, it was made to be exactly perfect.
+As the hotel was built anew in 2009, rather than transformed from a former palace, it was made to be exactly perfect.
 There are dining enclaves all over the hotel and details that show great service and thoughtfulness.
 A great game of make believe.